-With autumn almost here (where, exactly, did summer go?)
+With autumn is finally (where, exactly, did summer go?)
 I thought it would be a great time to offer up some tips for grabbing the best fall photos.
 So, when you venture out this season to grab some brightly colored autumn imagery, keep this in mind:

-1. Shoot during good light — we’ve been talking about his for the last couple weeks, so I’m not going to get too detailed.
-Suffice to say that the warm colors of sunrise / sunset really enhance the already “warm” colors of the leaves.
+1. Shoot during good light — The warm colors of sunrise / sunset really enhance the already “warm” colors of the leaves.
 Plus, you can’t beat sunrise light on a frosty fall morning.

 2. Get a polarizer — Consider purchasing a polarizer lens filter if you shoot with a camera.
 This filter removes reflections from shiny surfaces (like eaves).